RittgerLabGroup/SPIRES_2025_0_1/README.md

 need to have a symlink that points pathdef.m to the version-specific file if you are switching between different matlab releases.

+### Updating to a new version of Matlab for the first time

 The first time running with a new version of matlab, remove the symlink and start matlab -nodisplay to generate the valid base